Laurel Oaks Policies and Information

 - Students must follow the Laurel Oaks calendar – NOT their affiliate school calendar.

 - Students are expected to be present during the entire school day – 8:30 am – 2:54 pm

 - Parents are to report an absence by 9:00 am by calling 937-382-1411

-- Should more than 60 hours of absences occur, a doctor’s note or court note is required for the absence to be excused.
+- Should more than 10 absences occur, a doctor note or court note is required for the absence to be excused.

-- Consequences will be given for excessive tardies and/or unexcused absences.
+- Consequences may be given for excessive tardies and/or unexcused absences.

 - Instructors may require missed hours to be made up.
 Work missed from an unexcused absence may receive a penalty or not be graded.